yuriizd/yuriizd/README.md

 - 👋 Hi, I’m @yuriizd ...
 Yurii
 - 👀 I’m interested in ...
 DataEngineering
 - 🌱 I’m currently learning ...
 Python and SQL
 - 💞️ I’m looking to collaborate on ...
+I dont mind offers as DA / DE w/o exp. ^_^
-- 📫 How to reach me ...
+- 📫 How to reach me ... moto.cream@protonmail.ch
+- :relaxed: If you like motorcycles as me, gimme a star :star: xDDDDD

 <!---
 yuriizd/yuriizd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.